-The auto start/stop technology feature that is often found on newer vehicles automatically shuts down the internal combustion engine when the vehicle comes to a complete stop, and then restarts the engine promptly after the gas pedal is pushed.
+The auto restart technology feature that is often found on newer vehicles automatically shuts down the internal combustion engine when the vehicle comes to a complete stop, and then restarts the engine promptly after the gas pedal is pushed.

-The Auto Start/Stop Feature technology was first introduced on the six-cylinder Toyota Crown in 1974 as a response to the carbon monoxide emissions and fuel shortage/oil crisis of the 1970s.
+The Auto Start/Stop feature technology was first introduced on the six-cylinder Toyota Crown in 1974 as a response to the carbon monoxide emissions and fuel shortage/oil crisis of the 1970s.
 Auto Start/Stop technology was specifically designed to help reduce gas consumption starting with a 10% gas savings in traffic.
 The auto start/stop technology populated further into the 1980s and 90s, except under different product names depending on the auto brand.

 At first the creators of this technology claimed that it reduced vehicle idling as well as emissions of CO2 which is the prime cause of global warming.
 Manufacturers continued to reevaluate and improve the technology and in 2010, Valeo introduced the second generation of start-stop engines.

 An auto start/stop engine shuts down automatically upon braking to a full and complete stop.
 This shutdown is activated by the brake pedal being pushed.
 However, this only applies to automatic transmissions whereas in a manual transmission, because the final stop is done by a handbrake, the engine will not shut off.
 This advanced technology senses the position of the pistons in the vehicle’s cylinders, stopping the engine in a configuration